EricGebhart/Simple_Process_REPL/README.md

 It's been eating it's self lately, I find that super exciting.
 I think I have successfully avoided having variables per se.
 Adding partials felt like pandora's box.
-And now _with_, _results_, lists, stacks, and smarter dynamic binding, it's getting interesting.
+And now a _with_ stack, _result_ stacks, and smarter dynamic binding, it's getting interesting.

 The appstate feels like a configuration and data tree maker / navigator.
+It feels like this is the real innovation here.
+The repl is super primitive, and I like that.
+It keeps the complexity in the python.

 It makes it easy to create, manipulate configuration and runtime data, It enables the repl to ask for bindings and gives it a place to push results.
 In a lisp, appstate wouldn't exist. it would be the environment stack.